 Part Time Work

 The students are permitted to work 20 hours off-campus every week.
-The average cost of living is 15,000 NZ$ per annum and it is easy for students to find part-time work with a good earning capability.
+The average cost of living is 15,000 NZ$ per annum and it is easy for students to find part-time work with 16.50 $ per hour earning capability.

 Post Study Work Rights for International Students

 - To remove the employer-assisted post-study work visas at all levels;